 This Sudoku, based on differences.
 Using the one clue number can you find the solution?

-In this game the winner is the first to complete a row of three.
+Can you be the first to complete a row of three?

 Using some or all of the operations of addition, subtraction, multiplication and division and using the digits 3, 3, 8 and 8 each once and only once make an expression equal to 24.